Evgeni Vasiukov: Early years

 Vasiukov was born on March 5, 1933, in Moscow.
 His family was evacuated to Tula during World War II, and his father died in the Battle of Kursk.
 He learned to play chess at the age of 15, a very late age even for that time.
 In 1954, he was awarded the title Master of Sports of the USSR in Chess (ru).
 That same year, Vasiukov represented Moscow in the Soviet Team Championship finals in Riga.
 He scored his first important chess success in 1955 by winning the Moscow City Championship with a score of 10½/15 points, ahead of Salo Flohr, who was second.
 He played in the Soviet Championship semi-final at Yerevan 1955 and finished in the middle of a powerful field.

 Vasiukov represented the Soviet Union twice in Student Olympiads.
 In 1955 at Lyon, he was first reserve, and scored 5½/6 (+5 =1 −0).
 Then at Uppsala 1956, he made exactly the same score as first reserve, this time winning a board gold medal.
 Both times, the Soviet Union won team gold medals.

-Although scoring respectably in his first two attempts at qualifying for the Soviet Final (10/18 at Kharkov 1956 and 10½/19 at Kiev 1957), he failed to advance, but was gathering experience and strength at high levels.
+Although scoring respectably in his first two attempts at qualifying for the Soviet Final (10/18 at Kharkiv 1956 and 10½/19 at Kyiv 1957), he failed to advance, but was gathering experience and strength at high levels.